ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/sql-replication/setup-postgre-sql.markdown

-# Bundle : SQL Replication : PostgreSQL
+# Bundle: SQL Replication: PostgreSQL

 To setup a replication to PostgreSQL following steps need to be done: